-The Board meets approximately four to five times per year.
-At least one Board meeting will be in-person, with the rest held by web-based meetings or teleconferences.
+The Board meets approximately four to five times per year, with at least one Board meeting be in-person, with the rest held by web-based meetings or teleconferences.
 Committees meet less frequently, and normally not in-person.

 The anticipated time commitment in preparing for each meeting is at least one to two hours.

 For face-to-face meetings, where necessary, CFN will provide accommodation and reimbursement for allowable travel expenses, in accordance with CFN travel policy and guidelines.
 Special provisions for caregiving also exist for citizen members.